Yamato-Security/hayabusa/doc/AnalysisWithJQ-English.md

 JSON logs are a list of objects contained in curly brackets `{` `}`.
 Inside these objects are key-value pairs separated by colons.
-The keys must be strings but the values may be one of the following:
+The keys must be strings, but the values may be one of the following:
   * string (Ex: `"string"`)
   * number (Ex: `10`)
   * another object (Ex: `{ xxxx }`)